PriyankaChakraborti/Polynomial-Regression/README.md

 # Polynomial-Regression

-The data file used in the closed form solution program can be downloaded from here (assuming you are a UNL student with an account): https://unl.app.box.com/s/uqw6tspwtk6fix6poyt6c92d9f3wauhl For those who do not have access to this I have uploaded this file to the folder.
+The dataset used in the closed form solution program can be downloaded from here (If you have a box account and have access): https://unl.app.box.com/s/uqw6tspwtk6fix6poyt6c92d9f3wauhl For those who cannot access the data, it has also been uploaded to the folder.